Order of Our Lady of Charity: Ireland

 In Ireland they had two houses at Dublin.
 The Sisters of Charity of Our Lady of Refuge was one of four congregations involved in managing the controversial Magdalene laundries.
-Dr. Martin McAleese found the environment in the laundries to be harsh and involved physically demanding work, which produced a traumatic and lasting impact on the girls.
+Martin McAleese found the environment in the laundries to be harsh and involved physically demanding work, which produced a traumatic and lasting impact on the girls.
 However, according to the vast majority of women, the ill treatment and physical punishment present in industrial schools was not reported in the laundries.

 A spokesperson for the congregation said, "The laundries which were attached to refuges were hard and demanding places to work.
 Many women used our refuges as a place of last resort...Regardless of why a woman was in a refuge or how she came to be there, we endeavoured to provide care.
 It is with sorrow and sadness that we recognise that, for many of those who spoke to the inquiry, their time in a refuge is associated with anxiety, distress, loneliness, isolation, pain and confusion and much more."